Do the preparation task first. Then read the article and do the exercises to check your understanding.

 Wales is one of the countries in Britain and the United Kingdom.
 It’s a small country with England to the east.
 Wales has got a continuous coastline, around 1,300km long, which means there are a lot of beaches!
 It has some of the most beautiful beaches in the UK and is a popular destination for holidaymakers and water sports fans.
-As well as beaches, there are a lot of mountains in Wales.
-Snowdonia is one of three national parks in Wales.
+As well as beaches, there are a lot of mountains and also three national parks, including Snowdonia.
 It is in north Wales and its highest mountain, Snowdon, is 1,085m.

-The population of Wales is just over three million people, around 5% of the total UK population.
-Most Welsh people live in south Wales in the capital city, Cardiff, and other big cities: Swansea and Newport.
-In Cardiff you can go shopping, visit the castle, go to the museum or go to a concert at the famous Millennium Stadium.
+The population of Wales is just over three million people, around five per cent of the total UK population.
+Most Welsh people live in south Wales in the capital city, Cardiff, and two other big cities: Swansea and Newport.
+In Cardiff you can go shopping, visit the castle, go to the museum or go to a concert or sports match at the famous Millennium Stadium.

 If you ever go to Wales, you will see dragons everywhere!
-Not real dragons, of course, but a red dragon appears on the national flag of Wales.
-The Patron Saint of Wales is Saint David, who is celebrated on March 1st.
-Other symbols of Wales include the leek (a long green vegetable) and the daffodil (a white or yellow flower).
+Not real ones, of course, but a red dragon appears on the national flag of Wales.
+The patron saint of Wales is St David, who is celebrated on 1 March.
+Other symbols of Wales include the leek (a long, green vegetable) and the daffodil (a white or yellow flower).

 Worksheets and downloads